polirritmico/telescope-lazy-plugins.nvim/README.md

 ### 📷 Screenshot

-_Example: Searching for `Telescope` configurations:_
+_Example: Searching for `telescope` plugins configurations:_

 ![Screenshot](https://github.com/polirritmico/telescope-lazy-plugins.nvim/assets/24460484/c2ca5c7b-c325-4e32-8aa1-4a014970d1ed)

 <!-- panvimdoc-ignore-end -->

+### ✨ Features

-⚡ Simply search the plugin name and open its configuration at the corresponding line.
+⚡ Simply search the plugin name and open its configuration at the corresponding file and line.

-_No matter if the config is in a unique file, grouped in the same file with other plugins configs, grouped in a big table or splitted across multiple plugin dependencies._
+⚡ Quickly access all the specs where a plugin is defined.

-⚡ No more head overload trying to remember in which file you changed that plugin option or searching through files to check for overlapping configs.
+⚡ No more head overload trying to remember in which file you changed that plugin option.

+⚡ Easily find duplicates or conflicting overlapping settings.

 ⚡ Add custom entries to any file for your special needs.

-_For example a custom entry to quickly access a configuration file from a config distribution like LazyVim, NvChad, etc._

 ⚡ Quickly execute builtin actions on the selected entry:

+- Open the selected plugin configuration (`<CR>`).
-- Open the selected plugin webpage (`<C-g>x`).
+- Open the selected plugin webpage in a browser (`<C-g>x`).
 - Open the selected plugin repository local clone directory (`<C-g>r`).
 - Open a `live_grep` picker at the plugin's local directory path (`<C-g>l`).
 - Create/Add your custom actions.

-The plugin checks the current `LazySpec` passed into `lazy.nvim`, imports all the configuration fragments of each plugin, extracts the plugin data, and generates the full plugin configuration list.

 ## 📌 Requirements